 Ratio of the transverse strain to the axial strain when a material is being stretched.
 Measure of the Poisson effect.

 A property arising from the wave nature of light.
-Polarized light consists of waves which are oscillating in a defined and predictable manner.
-The best way to characterize the polarization state of a light wave is to imagine looking back down the axis of propagation with the wave approaching the viewer.
-If you were to track the tip of the electric field vector through time as it propagates and oscillates, the shape this point traces would define the polarization state.
+Polarized light consists of waves which oscillate in a defined and predictable manner.
+The direction in which the electric field vector points as it propagates through space defines the polarization state.
 If it oscillates in a single plane, the polarization state is linear.
 If it rotates about the axis of propagation, the polarization state is elliptical or circular.

 A type of beamsplitter that splits unpolarized light into S- and P- Polarization states.